 Legacy tokens are an old method of generating tokens for testing and development.

-Because we strongly recommend you do not use legacy custom integrations anymore, you should instead use workspace apps to quickly generate tokens.
-Our guide to working with workspace tokens will walk you through the process of generating and using them.
+Because we strongly recommend you do not use legacy custom integrations anymore, you should instead use Slack apps to quickly generate tokens, without OAuth, by installing your app to your own team.

 Once it's installed, use the app's settings to progressively add the permission scopes you need for your testing.